indigo-dc/openid-keystone-doc/docs/user-cli.md

 plan to use the OpenID Connect authorization code grant type.
 The package is available in the INDIGO repositories for the distribution of your choice.

+When this package is installed it will provide you with a `v3oidccode` authentication plugin.

 ## Manual installation of CLI

 You can install the client and library from PyPI: